Skip to content

 If you are using i18n routing, you might want to ensure that developers consistently use the navigation APIs that you’ve configured in your project.

-In this example, developers will be prompted to import from @/navigation when they try to import navigation APIs from Next.js.
+In this example, developers will be prompted to import from @/i18n/routing when they try to import navigation APIs from Next.js.

 eslint.config.js